 Females And Males Of Reproductive Potential

-BELRAPZO can cause fetal harm when administered to a pregnant woman [see WARNINGS AND PRECAUTIONS and Use In Specific Populations].
+BELRAPZO can cause embryo-fetal harm when administered to a pregnant woman [see Pregnancy].

-Pregnancy testing is recommended for females of reproductive potential prior to initiation of treatment with BELRAPZO [see Use In Specific Populations].
+Pregnancy testing is recommended for females of reproductive potential prior to initiation of treatment with BELRAPZO [see Pregnancy].

-Based on genotoxicity findings, advise males with female partners of reproductive potential to use effective contraception during treatment with BELRAPZO and for at least 3 months after the final dose [see Nonclinical Toxicology].
+Based on genotoxicity findings, advise males with female partners of reproductive potential to use effective contraception during treatment with BELRAPZO and for 3months after the last dose [see Nonclinical Toxicology].

 Safety and effectiveness in pediatric patients have not been established.